d5npaino/comp1711/week2/wk2notes.md

 %d - decimal int
 %f - floating point number

+To specify a certain number of decimal points, use '%.3f' - Where 3 is the num of desired decimal points

 #include <math.h> - library required for mathematical functions

  ~# git add -A #~